-Real Christmas trees can be recycled by placing them next to your brown bin for collection in January, or they can be taken to household waste recycling sites.
+Real Christmas trees can be recycled by placing them next to your brown bin on collection days in January, or they can be taken to household waste recycling sites.
 Please remove all lights and decorations.

 Broken Christmas lights and other unwanted electrical items can be taken to the small electricals section at household waste recycling sites.

-Batteries should not go in your bins.
-Please take them to supermarkets and local shops which have battery recycling collection boxes or to any household waste recycling site.
+Batteries – please don’t put them in your bins!
+Instead please take them to supermarkets and local shops which have battery recycling collection boxes or to any household waste recycling site.

 Crisp packets and polystyrene cannot be recycled, so please place these in your green bin.

 Clothing, shoes and textiles cannot go in your bins, so please take these to local clothing recycling banks or to charity shops.